|Policy Title:||Admission Procedures for Assessing Student Applicant Criminal History|

 III.
 Related Policies, Procedures, Forms, Guidelines and Other Resources

-- If the applicant indicates that he/she has been convicted of a crime, the application will be reviewed on an individual basis and an explanatory statement regarding the criminal conviction will be requested of the applicant.
+- If an applicant indicates that he/she has been convicted of a crime, or is subject to pending criminal charges if those are covered by campus policy, the application will be reviewed on an individual basis.
+The applicant shall be permitted to provide an explanatory statement regarding the criminal conviction or charge.

 - Number of criminal convictions;